Alabama Bass Federation Inc., Lake Wilson Tournament

 Alabama Bass Federation Inc. is affiliated with The Bass Federation (TBF) and Forrest L Woods (FWL).
 Eligibility to compete in Alabama Bass Federation, Inc., Minn Kota Trail Tournaments is limited to members who are in good standing of an Alabama Bass Federation, Inc., Charter / Club.
 There are four qualifying tournaments; each qualifying tournament is a one day event during the months of February, March, April and May, followed by the State Championship Tournament, a two day event, in the fall.
 At each qualifying tournament participants placing in top 50 are qualified to compete at the State Championship Tournament.
 The top 150 Anglers in the Angler of Year Standing will qualify for the State Championship Tournament.

-Angler of Year points will be accrued at each Qualifying Tournament and the State Championship Tournament with 300 points awarded to the 1st place finisher; 299 points to the 2nd place finisher, etc, 50 points will be awarded to any angler that does not weight a fish.
-At the State Championship Tournament, Angler of Year points will be accrued each day of the tournament.
+Angler of Year points will be accrued at each Qualifying Tournament and the State Championship Tournament with 200 points awarded to the 1st place finisher; 199 points to the 2nd place finisher, etc, 50 points will be awarded to any angler that does not weight a fish.
+At the State Championship Tournament, Angler of Year points will be a cumulative total of the two day event.

 “Enhancing the lives of children and their families”